-The 20120/21 flu letter recommends flu vaccination for frontline health and social care workers.
+The 2020/21 flu letter recommends flu vaccination for frontline health and social care workers.
 This should be provided by their employer as part of the organisation’s policy for the prevention of the transmission of flu to help protect staff, their families, and those that they care for.
-Ruth May, Chief Nursing Officer for England, has penned an open letter alongside the NHS’s most senior clinicians to more than a million frontline NHS staff imploring them to help protect themselves and the vulnerable patients they might come into contact with from flu.
+We have penned open letters to more than a million frontline NHS staff imploring them to help protect themselves and the vulnerable patients they might come into contact with from flu.

 Employers of health and social care workers are responsible for providing occupational flu vaccinations.
 This includes: NHS organisations, independent contractors, local authorities, and private and voluntary sector employers of health and social care staff.
 Immunisation should be provided by occupational health services, infection prevention and control teams, or using arrangements with private healthcare providers.